Texting As Its Own Language

 Keep in mind that every texting experience is different.
 It’s important not to let yourself become overwhelmed when you spot something that you don’t understand.
 Over time, you will develop your own unique lingo with your texting partner.

 While adding cute emotions and using acronyms is fun, don’t forget that there are other ways to make your texts even more enticing.
 If you’d like to learn how to write funny, sexy, and sweet messages for any occasion, then stick around.
-I will teach you how to text using French seduction techniques and tips.
+Check out my best selling eBook French Seduction Made Easy that is full of tons techniques and tips.
 Masterful texting is fun, and could just be the edge that you need to make them want you and keep wanting you.